finnbergquist/finnbergquist/README.md

 machine learning, linear algebra, quantum mechanics, relativity, and the stock market.
 I enjoy breaking down large complex problems and working on a team.
 I thrive in competitive environments where I can work hard, push my limits, and contribute.

-In my free time, I love to play guitar and explore the outdoors.

 #### 💻 Programming Languages